-The simulation results are shown in Figures 6.2 and 6.3.
-Tables 6.1 to 6.6 illustrate more details of the results of scenarios S1 to S4b respectively.
+The simulation results are shown in Figures 3 and 4.
+Tables 1-6 illustrate more details of the results of scenarios S1-S4b, respectively.
 At first glance, several characteristics can be pointed out.
-First, the impacts on India and Thailand are much smaller than those on Myanmar, both in terms of the difference in the value (Figure 6.2) and percentage (Figure 6.3), as would be expected since most of the TLH is in Myanmar.
-Second, the internationalisation impact of the Myanmar-Lao Friendship Bridge is very small, indicating that the potential demand for transportation crossing the border is limited.
-Relating to this, the expected impact on Lao PDR is small.
-Third, comparison of S4a and S4b shows that the better the quality of the road, the larger the impacts are.
-Fourth, the expected impacts on Cambodia and Viet Nam depend on the choice of the extension routes.
+First, the impacts on India and Thailand are much smaller than those on Myanmar, both in terms of the difference in the value (Figure 3) and percentage (Figure 4), as expected from the fact that most of the TLH is in Myanmar's territory.
+Second, the impact of the internationalisation of the Myanmar-Lao PDR Friendship Bridge is very small, indicating that the potential demand for transportation crossing the border is limited.
+Relating to this point, the expected impact on the Lao PDR is small.
+Third, the comparison between S4a and S4b shows that the better the quality of the road, the larger the impacts are.
+Fourth, the expected impacts on Cambodia and Viet Nam crucially depend on the choice of the extension routes.

-Scenario 1 (S1), together with the completion of the ongoing projects and improvements in border crossing procedures at Moreh = Tamu and Myawaddy = Mae Sot borders, implies the completion of the original alignment of the TLH.
+Scenario 1 (S1), together with the completion of the ongoing projects and improvements in border-crossing procedures at the Moreh/Tamu and Myawaddy/Mae Sot borders, implies the completion of the original alignment of the TLH.
 Under this scenario, Myanmar's gross domestic product (GDP) is expected to increase by 0.12% compared to the baseline in 2035, while the impacts on India and Thailand are also positive but very small.
-Reflecting the original alignment of the TLH, in which almost all road segments are in its territory, Myanmar is expected to enjoy most of the gains, amounting to 74.9% of the increase in GDP in the three countries, while Thailand and India share 22.0% and 3.1% respectively.
+Reflecting the original alignment of the TLH, in which almost all road segments are in Myanmar's territory, Myanmar is expected to enjoy most of the gains from the TLH, amounting to 74.9% of the increase in GDP in the three countries, while Thailand and India share 22.0% and 3.1%, respectively.
 Thailand and India have already invested in the construction of roads along the TLH.
-First, Thailand aided Myanmar to construct the bypass road between Myawaddy and Kawkareik, which used to be the most significant bottleneck for the road connectivity between Myanmar and Thailand.
-In addition, Thailand 'agreed to shoulder the B1.8 billion (US\$52 million) cost for improving a 68 km road linking the towns of Eindu and Thaton in southern Myanmar.'6 India has been assisting Myanmar in the construction of the Kalewa-Yargyi section of the TLH.
+First, Thailand aided Myanmar to construct the bypass road between Myawaddy and Kawkaleik, which used to be the most significant bottleneck for road connectivity between Myanmar and Thailand.
+In addition, Thailand 'agreed to shoulder the B1.8 billion (US\$52 million) cost for improving a 68 km road linking the towns of Eindu and Thaton in southern Myanmar' (Greater Mekong Subregion Secretariat, 2018).
+India has been assisting Myanmar in the construction of the Kalewa-Yargyi section of the TLH.
 It is important for each member of the trilateral cooperation to pay appropriate attention to the balance between the cost and benefit related to the TLH.